drapeaucharles/mia-backend/mia-miner/README.md

 - **Auto-Registration**: Automatically registers with the MIA backend
 - **Dual Queue Support**: Processes MIA jobs first, then idle jobs when available
 - **Revenue Tracking**: Tracks tokens generated and revenue earned (for idle jobs)
+- **Idle Compute Fallback**: Automatically runs background compute tasks when no MIA jobs available
+- **Silent Operation**: All fallback operations are transparent to the user

 ## 📋 System Requirements